Eastern Air Lines Flight 980: On-site investigation

 In October 1985, the U.S National Transportation Safety Board (NTSB) selected Greg Feith, an air safety investigator, to lead a team of U.S. investigators and Bolivian mountain guides to conduct an on-site examination of the wreckage of Flight 980, which had come to rest around 6126 m.
-Feith conducted the on-site investigation with the goal of finding the flight data recorder (FDR) and the cockpit voice recorder (CVR), as well as retrieving other critical information; however, because the wreckage was spread over a vast area and covered by 6 to 9 m of snow, his fellow team members and he were unable to locate either of the "black boxes".
+Feith conducted the on-site investigation with the goal of finding the flight data recorder (FDR) and the cockpit voice recorder (CVR), as well as retrieving other critical information; however, because the wreckage was spread over a vast area and covered by 6 to 9 m of snow, he and his team could not locate either of the "black boxes".
 He did retrieve various small parts of the aircraft cockpit, official flight-related paperwork, and some items from the passenger cabin.